thandal/venera/README.md

-# venera -- Venus Planetary Radar Doppler/Delay Image Processing
+# Venera -- Venus Planetary Radar Doppler/Delay Image Processing
 Use `wget_venus_data.sh` to download data.
 Use the Venera - Radar.ipynb notebook to do processing.